-Restricted cash relates to amounts withheld in relation to amounts restricted of Weitz for an amount of USD 5.8 million and USD 25.7 million pledged as collateral against loans.
+Restricted cash relates to amounts withheld in relation to amounts restricted for use by Weitz for an amount of USD 0.4 million, and USD 20.5 million pledged as collateral against loans.

 15. Share capital

 The movements in the number of shares (nominal value USD 1 per share) can be summarized as follows: